jasleen19/toggl-mcp/TOOLS_DOCUMENTATION.md

 ## Important Notes

 1. **Workspace ID**: Most tools accept an optional `workspace_id` parameter.
-If not provided, the default workspace from the `TOGGL_WORKSPACE_ID` environment variable will be used.
+If not provided, the default workspace from the `TOGGL_WORKSPACE_ID` environment variable will be used. **If neither is provided, you'll get an error: "No workspace_id provided and no default workspace set"**

-2. **Date/Time Format**: All date and time parameters must be in ISO 8601 format (e.g., "2025-01-03T14:30:00Z").
+2. **Date/Time Format**: All date and time parameters must be in ISO 8601 format (e.g., "2025-01-03T14:30:00Z")

 3. **IDs vs Names**: When referencing projects, tasks, or tags, you typically need to use their numeric IDs, not names.
 Use the list tools to find the appropriate IDs.